Repairs & Habitability

 - Working plumbing and sanitation systems

-For multi-unit dwellings (duplex, triplex, apartment building), the landlord must provide trash receptacles and remove services unless other arrangements have been made the lease.
-For a single-family home the landlord does not, unless the landlord agreed to it in the lease.
+For multi-unit dwellings, such as a duplex, triplex, or apartment building, the landlord must provide trash receptacles and removal services unless other arrangements have been made in the lease.
+For a single-family home, the landlord does not have to provide trash pick-up unless the landlord agreed to it in the lease.

 If the property includes shared spaces such as hallways, laundry rooms, or stairwells, landlords must keep those areas in a reasonably safe and clean condition.